bioinfodlsu/regulated-cell-death-playground/README.md

 Our analysis scripts and notebooks are written in R and found inside the [`analysis`](https://github.com/bioinfodlsu/regulated-cell-death-playground/tree/main/analysis) folder.
 Refer to this [page](https://bioinfodlsu.com/regulated-cell-death-playground/) for a description of each script/notebook.

+The dependencies can be set up following the instructions below:

 1. Install the package manager [`renv`](https://rstudio.github.io/renv/articles/renv.html) by opening R and running:

    ```